Matthew 23:39

 characteristics of the age in which we live are not just wars and rumors of

 wars.
-Jesus gave two other things in Mat.
-24:7 that are the enemies of humanity
+Jesus gave two other things in Matthew 24:7 that are the enemies of

-and that cause much suffering and that are the characteristics of this age.
-He
+humanity and that cause much suffering and that are the characteristics of this

-said, there shall be famines, and pestilences, and
+age.
+He said, there shall be famines, and

 A famine is a wide-reaching and drastic shortage of food.
 Famines occur because of the uncertainty and fickleness of nature.
-Too much rain or not enough rain, too much heat or too much cold, or the destruction caused by insects or disease or manmade pollution can precipitate a famine.
+Too much rain or not enough rain, too much heat or too much cold, or the destruction caused by insects or disease or man-made pollution can precipitate a famine.
 We may not know what famine means in our country, but there are many millions of people around the world today who are experiencing the suffering and the anguish caused by famine.
 It takes a lot of food to keep one person alive, and when the sources of food begin to fail; there is sorrow and death that will surely follow.
 Jesus said that we will always have famines.
 As powerful as man is, he cannot control the forces of nature.
 Prosperity will not continue forever.
-According to Jesus there will be times of famine, because that is also a characteristic of the age in which we live.
+According to Jesus, in the future of this age there will continue to be times of famine, because that is also a characteristic of the age in which we live.

 Jesus